Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 This post will demonstarte the use of machine learning algorithms for the problem of *Text Classification* using [scikit-learn](https://scikit-learn.org/stable/) and [NLTK](https://www.nltk.org/) libraries.
 I will use the [20 Newsgroups data set](http://qwone.com/~jason/20Newsgroups/) as an example, and talk about the main stpes of developing a machine learning model, from loading the data in its raw form to evaluating the model's predictions, and finally I'll shed some light on the concept of *Explainable AI* and use [Lime](https://github.com/marcotcr/lime) library for explaining the model's predictions.

-This post is not intended to be a step-by-step tutorial, rather, I'll address the main steps of developing classification models, and provide resources for digging deeper.
+This post is not intended to be a step-by-step tutorial, rather, I'll address the main steps of developing a classification model, and provide resources for digging deeper.

 The code used in this post can be found [here](https://github.com/Reslan-Tinawi/20-newsgroups-Text-Classification)

 # What is Text Classification

-In short, *Text Classification* is the taks of assigning a set of predifined tags or categories to text according to its content.
+In short, *Text Classification* is the taks of assigning a set of predifined tags (or categories) to text document according to its content.
 There are two types of classification tasks:

 - Binary Classification: in this type, there are **only** two classes to predict, like spam email classification.

 - Multuclass Classification: in this type, the set of classes consists of `n` class (where `n` > 2), and the classifier try to predict one of these `n` classes, like News Articles Classification, where news articles are assigned classes like *politics*, *sport*, *tech*, etc ...

-In this post, I'll focus on multiclass classification for classifying news articles, the following figure outlines the working of news articles classification:
+In this post, I'll use *multiclass* classification algorithms for classifying news articles, the following figure outlines the working of news articles classification model:

 <figure style="max-width: 500px;">
     <a href="/assets/images/text-classification-post-assets/news-articles-classification.jpg">